Can you save the world while damning yourself?

 Concept artwork, actual cover design pending

-Sign up to read a preview chapter as soon as it’s available, and to be among the first to know when the book launches.
+Sign up to be among the first to know when the book launches, and receive a free chapter (as soon as it’s available).

 Don’t worry, I won’t send you spam or sell your data.

-That’s it.
-My book is the only thing I’m trying to sell you, and only because I think you might enjoy it as much as I do.
+My book is the only thing I’m trying to sell you, because I think you’ll enjoy it, as I enjoyed writing it.